 Why is my engine light on but the car runs fine?

-Some issues don’t show immediate symptoms.
-A diagnostic scan is recommended.
+Some issues don’t show symptoms immediately.
+A diagnostic scan will identify the cause.

-Costs vary widely depending on the issue, from minor fixes to major repairs.
+Costs vary widely depending on the issue, from inexpensive fixes to major repairs.